helang818/LMVD/README.md

 - [Dataset download link for IEEEDataPort](xxx)

-The verification code for Baidu Netdisk is```tvwa ```

 ## Running the Code:
-If you want to run our code, please first modify lines 31 and 32 of \model\mddformer.py,Set the save path for your own log and model files.

-Then, you should modify lines 282 to 284 and follow the prompts to modify the corresponding path.

-After completing the above modifications, you can execute the following code to run our project:
+In the code section, we have disclosed the relevant codes for four types of machine learning and four types of deep learning (add&concat).
+If you want to run the corresponding code, please refer to the following steps.

 `
 python model/mddformer.py